 Can the spacing between tables be reduced in the case of a group reservation?
 No, tables must be at least 1 metre apart to maintain the 50 percent capacity requirement.

 Will restaurants still be checking vaccine passports?
-Yes, vaccine passports continue to be mandatory for eating out, and they must be shown alongside photo ID.
+Yes, vaccine passports continue to be mandatory for eating out, and they must be shown alongside a photo ID.

 Will my vaccine passport work if I haven’t received my booster shot?
 Yes.
 The province has floated the idea of making third doses of the coronavirus vaccine mandatory for vaccine passports to scan as “adequately protected,” but this hasn’t been enforced, yet.